aztecs-hs/aztecs/README.md

 [![CI status](https://github.com/matthunz/aztecs/actions/workflows/ci.yml/badge.svg)](https://github.com/matthunz/aztecs/actions)

 A type-safe and friendly [ECS](https://en.wikipedia.org/wiki/Entity_component_system) for Haskell.
-An ECS is a modern approach to organizing your application as a database, providing patterns for data-oriented design and parallel processing.
+An ECS is a modern approach to organizing your application state as a database, providing patterns for data-oriented design and parallel processing.
-For more information, please see the documentation on [Hackage](https://hackage.haskell.org/package/aztecs).
+For more information, please see the documentation on [Hackage](https://hackage.haskell.org/package/aztecs/docs/Data-Aztecs.html).

 ## Features

-- High-performance: Components are stored by their unique sets in vector-based archetypes
+- High-performance: Components are stored by their unique sets in archetypes
 - Dynamic components: Scripts and remote interfaces can create unique components with runtime-specified components
-- Type-safe DSL: Components and systems are accessed by marker types that determine their storage
+- Type-safe DSL: Queries and systems use `Arrow` syntax for compile-time gurantees
 - Modular design: Aztecs can be extended for a variety of use cases

 ```hs